Student support over the summer

-Find out what student support services are available during the closure period.
+Find out what student support services are available during the University's summer teaching break.

-We’re here to support you year-round, both on and off campus – and that includes over the Christmas break, when the University will be closed from Friday, 22 December and reopen on Tuesday, 2 January 2024.
+We’re here to support you year-round, both on and off campus – and that includes from when your summer break begins on Monday, 9 June 2025.

 Whether you need IT help, mental health support or information on safety and halls of residence, we have the details of where to find it below.